Adbolton

 Adbolton appears in 2 entries in Domesday Book.

-Total population: 7 households (quite small).
+Total population: 7 households (

 Entry 1